tm-craggs/TaskiIt/README.md

 - Add confirmation prompts for destructive tasks
 - Store empty dates as `NULL` , instead of empty strings
 - Add `completion_date` to tasks table
 - Use completion date to evaluate if due dates have been met
+- Improve post-command output, detail changes made
 - Improve documentation and CLI `--help` output
 - General code and documentation cleanup
 - Package for release and ensure README has installation instructions for supported platforms